RobertWSaunders/learning-react/README.md

 ## Notes

-- Our porject files need tooling to transpile our code, we use Webpack and Babel to do this.
+- Our project files need tooling to transpile our code, we use Webpack and Babel to do this.
-- NPM (node package manager)
+- NPM (node package manager), used to load in some dependancies.
--